 Braille Maps

-VPM has braille park brochures and tactile maps available for checkout!
-See an associate at the Ticket Booth or reception desk inside Vulcan Center to use one on your next visit.
+Vulcan Park and Museum has braille park brochures and tactile maps available for checkout!
+See an associate at the ticket booth or reception desk inside Vulcan Center to use one for your next visit.

 Opening in March 2018 and serving as a gift to the community to mark 100 years of service, the Kiwanis Club of Birmingham built Kiwanis Centennial Park, a $5.8 million expansion to Vulcan Park and Museum.
 Spearheaded by the 550-plus members of the club in cooperation with Vulcan Park and Museum and Freshwater Land Trust.
 Kiwanis Vulcan Trail is a 2-mile jogging and biking trail extending to Green Springs Highway and serving as the future hub for Birmingham’s planned 750-mile Red Rock Trail System.